 – Pick up Face Masks on the way back to accommodations

-– Play Bachelorette games, drink wine, and pamper yourself so you can recover from the weekend
+– Play Bachelorette games and for sure online casino games at thecork.ie you can learn how, drink wine, and pamper yourself so you can recover from the weekend

 – Eat at In-n-Out Burger on the way to the airport — doesn’t matter what time your flight leaves.
 Bonus points if it’s breakfast time.